nilearn/nilearn/doc/haxby_searchlight.rst

 - *process_mask* is a subset of mask and contains voxels to be processed.

-*process_mask* will then be used to restrain computation to one slice, in the back of the brain. *mask* will ensure that no value outside of the brain is taken into account when iterating with the sphere.
+*process_mask* will then be used to restrain computation to one slice, in the back of the brain. *mask* will ensure that no value outside the brain is taken into account when iterating with the sphere.

 .. literalinclude:: ../plot_haxby_searchlight.py